Behavioral Rounds & Negotiation

 4 min read

 The interview isn't over when you get the offer.
-Negotiation can add $30K-$100K+ to your total compensation, and understanding career trajectories helps you evaluate the right opportunity.
+Negotiation routinely moves tens of thousands of dollars, and understanding career trajectories helps you evaluate the right opportunity.

 Negotiation Framework